-WRT designed the McCausland Lower School & Commons, the first major construction project for the independent school in years
+The McCausland Lower School & Commons is the first major construction project for the independent school in years.

 It was a busy summer at Springside Chestnut Hill Academy (SCH), as the campus community prepared to welcome Lower School students to a brand new building for the 2019-2020 school year.
 Construction began in spring 2018 and progressed steadily over the next year and a half.
 Teachers settled into their new classrooms in August, and the building officially opened its doors to Pre-K through 4th graders in September.

 The McCausland Lower School establishes a new direction for SCH’s academic facilities—one focused on community-based design, collaborative innovation for teachers and students, and the integration of the natural environment into every learning space.
 It also achieves the vision for the school's campus, outlined in a Master Plan that called for reorienting parts of campus and redeveloping shared outdoor recreational facilities to improve usability, create new visual connections, and enhance curb appeal.

 The Master Plan recommended using a combination of renovated and new structures as the home of the Middle and Lower Schools.
 The 78,000 square foot McCausland Lower School & Commons was envisioned as a new building, so the former Lower School facilities could remain in full operation until the new building was ready for occupancy.